 In fact, you can use OneNote in your business to stay on top of tasks, research, meetings and much more.
 In this article, we’ll show you how to use OneNote to organize your business.

-Want an Office 365 subscription paired with GoDaddy’s world-class customer support?
+Want a Microsoft 365 subscription paired with GoDaddy’s world-class customer support?
 Here it is.

 How to use OneNote in 8 ways to organize your business